 The accompanying financial statements have been prepared assuming that MacGregor Housing I, LLC will continue as a going concern.
-As discussed in Note 1 to the financial statements, MacGregor Housing I, LLC's mortgages payable mature during 2022.
-As of December 31, 2021, MacGregor Housing I, LLC's funds are insufficient to settle these balances.
+As discussed in Note 1 to the financial statements, MacGregor Housing I, LLC had a mortgage payable that matured during 2022.
+As of December 31, 2022, MacGregor Housing I, LLC's funds are insufficient to settle this balance.
 These conditions raise substantial doubt about its ability to continue as a going concern.
 Management's evaluation of the events and conditions and management's plans regarding those matters are also described in Note 1.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
 Our opinion is not modified with respect to that matter.